aikkala/O2MConverter/README.md

 - Doesn't work with OpenSim 4.0 (or later) models
 - PathPoint names must have the same prefix and a running index, which defines the order of tendon path.
 For instance, in *MoBL_ARMS* model musculo-tendon unit *DELT2* has PathPoints *{"DELT2-P1", "default", "DELT2-P3", "DELT2-P4"}*, and thus the PathPoint named _"default"_ should be changed to _"DELT2-P2"_.
 This problem occurs because the XML parser we're using scrambles the order of individual PathPoints in certain situations.
 There is a pull request to fix this behaviour, but it hasn't been merged yet (and the pull request is from 2016 so chances are it won't be merged).
+- For some of the converted models the convex hulls around meshes/geometries are too close to each other and they collide.
+A possible remedy is to disable contacts in the converted model (although then there's a risk of physically impossible trajectories).
+- The order in which *TransformAxis* are processed for custom joints is likely to be incorrect, although it works for the models presented here.
+If a converted model doesn't look like the original OpenSim model, then this might be the problem.
+- *CoordinateActuator*, *PointActuator*, *TorqueActuator* are not processed

 ## How to run the converter